Want in on our insider secrets to cleaning up post Holi? These post-Holi cleaning ideas for home interiors will help you

 Don’t Overlook The Floors, Protect Them From Colour Stains By Blotting

-Floors are as susceptible as the walls, especially if you have carpet or wooden flooring.
+Floors are as susceptible as the walls, especially when you have carpet or wooden flooring.
 So, the first thing to do is to keep away all the carpets and rugs a day before Holi.
 Carpets or woollen rugs can catch colour stains that may get difficult to wash away.
 And even if you machine-wash them or dry clean them, chances are the colours will interfere with the carpet material and may lead to permanent changes.

 Clean Your Kitchen After A Holi Colour Outburst With Acetone Or Soap-Soaked Brush

 The kitchen can be a mess after a Holi party mostly because we decide to wash our face or clothes in our kitchen sinks.
 Also, kitchens are primarily open areas; therefore, they can be susceptible to Holi colour invasions.
 So, the first tip would be to avoid the kitchen sinks and directly go to the shower.
 But if you have already messed up the sinks with colours, scrub them with a soaped sponge or brush.
 Do it gently as rubbing the surfaces and sinks with brushes can leave permanent marks.
 You can use the same soap-soaked brush for cleaning the kitchen countertops too.
 If the Holi colours have stained your kitchen cabinets, go for sponge cleaning with some acetone.
 Don’t forget to keep all the utensils under the kitchen cabinets as colours on utensils can lead to harmful health issues.
 Try to protect the kitchen walls, however, you can use paint touch-ups later if they get stained.

-Oil Up All Your Door Knobs And Bathroom Fixtures To Avoid Stains On Them
+Oil Up All Your Door Knobs And Bathroom Fixtures To Avoid Holi Stains

-Clean Holi Colours From Your Bathroom Walls With Baking Soda
+Clean Holi Colours From Bathroom Walls With Baking Soda